Top USDA Climate Scientist Quits, Saying Trump Administration Buried His Study

 Ziska’s resignation comes over a study that he completed that found rising carbon dioxide levels were causing rice to become less nutritious.
 This is devastating news for the 600 million people around the globe who rely on the staple for their caloric intake.

-Ziska says that department officials not only questioned his findings, but tried to bury any media coverage that the paper might have garnered.
+Ziska says that department officials not only questioned his findings but tried to bury any media coverage that the paper might have garnered.

-The department denies the accusation, saying that their objections with the study had nothing to do with politics and that the decision made by all scientists who lead the program to not do a press release for the findings.
+The department denies the accusation, saying that their objections with the study had nothing to do with politics, and it was a decision made by all the scientists who lead the program to not do a press release for the findings.

 But Ziska claims that the department is being led by people who are openly skeptical about climate change and that he isn’t the only scientist working for the department that has had their work minimized, which has reduced the ability of scientists to provide farmers and policymakers with essential information about the changing climate.